K-Decompositions and 3d Gauge Theories: Introduction

 We suggest a solution to this problem based on the following idea.
 We consider moduli spaces of flat connections on 3-manifolds with {\it framings}.
 A framing amounts to introducing invariant flags on each of the so-called {\it small boundary components}, which we define below, invariant under the holonomy around the component.
 This, remarkably, allows one to produce the missing Lagrangian subvariety for the tetrahedron.
 The corresponding moduli spaces are defined for arbitrary admissible manifolds, and can be ``symplectically'' glued from the ones assigned to the tetrahedra.
 So we use the invariant flags to {\it localize} flat connections to tetrahedra.

-A similar idea was used in \cite{FG-Teich} to introduce cluster coordinates on the moduli space ${\cal X}_{PGL(K)}(\CC)$ of framed flat connections on a surface $\CC$ with punctures: the invariant flags were invoked to localize flat connections on the ideal triangles.
+This notion of framing generalizes the key idea used in \cite{FG-Teich} to introduce cluster coordinates on the moduli space ${\cal X}_{K}(\CC)$ of framed flat $PGL(K)$-connections on a surface $\CC$ with punctures: invariant flags were invoked to localize flat connections on ideal triangles.
+In the three-dimensional case, a related notion of ``decorations'' was used by \cite{GTZ-slN, Zickert-rep, Zickert-sl3} to study representations of $\pi_1(M)$.

-In Section \ref{sec2.1} we start with a careful discussion of a class of 3-manifolds with boundary, which we call {\it admissible 3-manifolds}, which are glued from truncated tetrahedra.
-Since the boundary faces of a truncated tetrahedra are of two different types, triangles and hexagons, the boundary of the manifold obtained by gluing them along the hexagonal faces also has two kind of boundary components, {\it big} (formed by the unglued hexagons) and {\it small} (formed by the triangles).
-We say that such a manifold is admissible if the fundamental groups of the small boundary components are abelian.
+In Section \ref{sec:admissible} we start with a careful discussion of a class of 3-manifolds with boundary, which we call {\it admissible 3-manifolds}, which are glued from truncated tetrahedra.
+Since the boundary faces of truncated tetrahedra are of two different types, triangles and hexagons, the boundary of the manifold obtained by gluing them along the hexagonal faces also has two kinds of boundary components, {\it big} (formed by the unglued hexagons) and {\it small} (formed by the triangles).
+We say that such a manifold is admissible if 1) the fundamental groups of the small boundary components are abelian; 2) the small boundary components are not spheres; and 3) the big boundary components have negative Euler character.

-This definition is dictated by the notion of framing.
-The very existence of a framing on an admissible 3-manifold is data rather then a condition, meaning that any vector bundle with flat connection on such a manifold admits at least one framing.
-Indeed, a family of commuting operators in a vector space $V_K$ always has an invariant flag, and typically just $K!$ invariant flags (in a basis in which all operators are diagonal with different eigenvalues, choosing a flag amounts to ordering the basis).
-So by adding a framing to a flat vector bundle we enlarge the moduli space by taking its cover and partially resolving its singularities, rather then cutting it down.
+The second and third conditions are technical, and simply allow us to avoid stacks in our constructions.
+The first condition, however, is dictated by the notion of framing: \emph{every} vector bundle with flat connection on an admissible 3-manifold admits at least one choice of framing.
+Indeed, if the fundamental group of the small boundary is abelian, then the holonomies of a flat connection on the small boundary all commute with each other, and a family of commuting operators in a vector space $V_K$ always has an invariant flag.
+(Typically there are just $K!$ invariant flags; in a basis in which all operators are diagonal with different eigenvalues, choosing a flag amounts to ordering the basis.)
+So by adding a framing to a flat vector bundle we enlarge the moduli space by taking its cover and partially resolving its singularities, rather than cutting it down.

-In section \ref{1.3.4} we discuss systematically the moduli spaces that we need, emphasizing their symplectic geometry properties, and aiming toward their quantization.